AoKishuba/ApsCalc/README.md

 Planned Features:
   - Integration with my armor layout pierce calculator, for testing pendepth shells against a given armor configuration and only saving shells which pen

+Massive thanks to Herp and Nuke, without whom this project would not have been possible.